Brian Lewerke: New England Patriots

 Lewerke went undrafted in the 2020 NFL draft.
 On May 5, 2020, Lewerke was signed by the New England Patriots as an undrafted free agent.
-On July 26, 2020, he was waived before training camp opened, but re-signed with the team four days later.
-He was waived on September 5, 2020.
+On July 26, he was waived by New England before training camp opened, but re-signed with the team four days later.
+Lewerke was waived by the Patriots on September 5.

-Lewerke signed with the Alphas of The Spring League in May 2021.
+Lewerke signed with the Alphas of The Spring League on May 2, 2021.

 New York Giants

 On August 16, 2021, Lewerke signed with the New York Giants.
-He was waived on August 31, 2021 and re-signed to the practice squad.
-On January 8, 2022, Lewerke was promoted for the team's season finale against the Washington Football Team after injuries to Daniel Jones and Mike Glennon.
-He signed a reserve/futures contract with the Giants on January 10, 2022.
+He was waived by the team on August 31, and was subsequently re-signed to the practice squad.
+On January 8, 2022, Lewerke was promoted for the team's season finale against the Washington Football Team following injuries to Daniel Jones and Mike Glennon.
+He signed a reserve/futures contract with the Giants on January 10.

-On May 18, 2022, Lewerke was waived.
+On May 18, 2022, Lewerke was waived by New York.

 Seattle Sea Dragons

 On November 15, 2022, Lewerke was assigned to the Seattle Sea Dragons of the XFL.
 He was released on January 21, 2023.